flute0316/DFMLEditor/README.md

 # DFML Editor
 ## Overview
 The editor is designed to convert multiple types of file formats into Data Format Markup Language(DFML) uniform Markup documents.
 The editor provides a concise interface for users to generate DFML documents based on simple rules.
-Following examples will show how to use DFML Document Editor to edit the node’s information and generate DFML document.
+Following examples will show how to use DFML Document Editor to edit the node’s information and generate a DFML document.

 <img align="center" src="./Image/DFML Editor/DFML Editor user interface.jpg">
 <p align="center">Fig 1 DFML Editor user interface</p>